EmotiBit/EmotiBit_Docs/Troubleshooting.md

 ---

-## EmotiBit Oscilloscope Not Detecting Emotibit
+## EmotiBit Oscilloscope Not Detecting EmotiBit

 **Definition:**
 You can be stuck here **ONLY IF**
 1. You have installed the EmotiBit firmware successfully.
 2. The EmotiBit has successfully completed the bootup.
 3. EmotiBit is connected to the network, as indicated by the blinking blue LED.
-**IF YOU DO NOT SEE A BLINKING BLUE LED, PLEASE REFER THE ISSUES ABOVE.**
+**IF YOU DO NOT SEE A BLINKING BLUE LED, PLEASE REFER TO THE ISSUES ABOVE**

-Once the EmotiBit has completed setup and connected to the WiFi, as confirmed by the BLUE LED blinking, the EmotiBit Oscillosocpe should be able to detect it.
-If the Oscillosocpe fails to detect the EmotiBit, even when the EmotiBit is connected to the WiFi, it falls in this category.
+Once the EmotiBit has completed setup and connected to the WiFi, as confirmed by the BLUE LED blinking, the EmotiBit Oscilloscope should be able to detect it.
+If the Oscilloscope fails to detect the EmotiBit, even when the EmotiBit is connected to the WiFi, it falls in this category.

 ### Indication of this error
-- EmotiBit hasa blinking BLUE led, but is not visible on the EmotiBit Oscilloscope.
+- EmotiBit has a blinking BLUE LED, but it is not visible on the EmotiBit Oscilloscope.

 ### How to confirm this error
-- ToDo: Add a positive confirmation for this isseue.
+- ToDo: Add a positive confirmation for this issue.
 ### Solutions or Troubleshooting Steps Provided:

 1. **Confirm Network Compatibility**: